freealise/freealise/translate/readme.md

 words of phrases in the native language that sound like the given vocabulary, even not related to it by meaning or etymology,
 can still serve as mnemonic devices (= rebus; most of all when the words to learn are abstract with no specific imagery -
-although conventional imagery like commonly accepted pictograms may also assist with these)
+although conventional imagery like commonly accepted pictograms may also assist with these) find soundalikes by TTS in Georgian -> STT in English, or is an exercise for the learner

 add stress pattern
 arc interpolation for letters (svg)